The Adventures of Robin Hood (TV series): Plot and writing

 In "A Year and A Day" (series 2), a refugee peasant explains that, under English law, a peasant who escapes serfdom and lives in a city for "a year and a day" is a free man, provided the man lives openly, not in hiding.
 When Robin Hood helps the peasant move about the city, the Sheriff invokes "the law of hue-and-cry", explaining that any man within hearing must drop his chores and help apprehend the felon.
 In "A Christmas Goose" (series 3), a boy's goose nips a lord's horse so the lord is thrown.
 The lord condemns the goose to death—for his Christmas dinner.
 But Robin Hood counters that under English common law, an accused animal is entitled to a fair trial, the same as a human.
 While Robin Hood drags out the trial, Friar Tuck gets the cook drunk and switches geese.
 When the deception is revealed, the lord relents and pardons the goose.
-Two episodes, "Brother Battle" (#84) and "To Be a Student" (#90) emphasized the Catholic Church's struggle to educate commoners, and even the children of the Saxon serfs, despite laws forbidding the practice and in the face of opposition from the Norman nobility.
+Two episodes, "Brother Battle" (#84) and "To Be a Student" (#90) emphasised the Catholic Church's struggle to educate commoners, and even the children of the Saxon serfs, despite laws forbidding the practice and in the face of opposition from the Norman nobility.

-The writers created supporting characters who were likeable and occasionally resourceful.
+The supporting characters are occasionally resourceful.
 In "The Goldmaker's Return" (series 2), Robin Hood is away in France on a mission.
 Lady Marian, Little John and the other Merry Men carry the day without the star of the show ever showing his face.
 Most of the time, however, Robin is required to save the day single-handed, following the usual comment that "sending many men would be noticed, only one man going in alone will be overlooked", etc. Despite the simplistic plotting required by the 26-minute format, the writing was both professional in its handling of situations, and pointed in its dialogue.

 Anachronisms abounded: the lipsticked girl with modern hairdo in the "Friar Tuck" episode, for instance; wine cups for each occupant at a table in "Checkmate", when that only became the practice hundreds of years later; the 20th century school implements in "Brother Battle"; the use of Guineas from the 1700s as coinage; written tavern signs when most people were illiterate; and a "bard" in "The Challenge" episode who sings a song to the late 17th-century tune of "Lillibullero" in 12th-century England.
 All this is typical of every series of historical fiction, but the show's producers pointed with pride to their accuracy, courtesy of hired consultants.

-There was an element of self-parody at times, that sat uneasily on the series.
-For instance, in one episode, "The Challenge", the plot (as such) finished halfway through the show, and the remainder became a comedy as the hapless Richard of the Lea and his wife worried whilst their larder and wine cellar were emptied, during a siege, by Robin, Little John, and Tuck eating and dancing all the day and night.
+There was an element of self-parody at times.
+For instance, in one episode, "The Challenge", the plot finished halfway through the show, and the remainder became a comedy as the hapless Richard of the Lea and his wife worried whilst their larder and wine cellar were emptied, during a siege, by Robin, Little John, and Tuck eating and dancing all the day and night.